1sYuG/1sYUG/README.md

 </p>

 - Use of **Void Linux** operating system.
-- Desktop and Windows manager *XFCE,KDE Plasma & BSPWM*
+- Desktop and Windows manager *XFCE, KDE Plasma & BSPWM*